>>> import ibis

 nullif(null_if_expr)

-Set values to null if they equal the values null_if_expr
+Set values to null if they equal the values null_if_expr.

-Commonly used to avoid divide-by-zero problems by replacing zero with NULL
+Commonly used to avoid divide-by-zero problems by replacing zero with NULL in the divisor.

-Equivalent to (self == null_if_expr).ifelse(ibis.null(), self)
+Equivalent to (self == null_if_expr).ifelse(ibis.null(), self).

-Name | Type | Description | Default |
+| Name | Type | Description | Default |

 null_if_expr |